emanuele-f/PCAPdroid/paid_features.md

 </p>

 The malicious connection filter can be applied at any time from the "Edit Filter" dialog.
 The malicious connections data is lost once the capture is stopped.

+If the malware detection gets triggered by a false positive, you can long press a malicious connection and whitelist the genuine IP, domain or even the app.
+New connections matching any whitelist rule won't be detected as malware and the existing ones will be re-evaluated.
+You an edit the malware whitelist from the left drawer.